-Municipal Fishing Pier (Bridgeway Promenade) This is a “Once and Future Park” that was used generations ago but then fell into disrepair.
+Municipal Fishing Pier (Bridgeway Promenade) This is a “Once and Future Park” that was used generations ago but then fell into disrepair, so it’s just a ruin jutting out into the Bay adjacent to The Trident restaurant.
 Plans to rebuild it with special Federal aid money have proven to be controversial and remain under discussion.

 Neighborhood Sausalito Playgrounds & Retreats

 All of these parks except South View Park are small neighborhood playgrounds with a patch of lawn and a play structure for young children.
 Each Sausalito park in this section lies in a residential neighborhood and is designed for on-foot access by neighbors, with little or no space for parking.

 Why so many parks in a city of only 7,000 people?